CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/FromTheGroundUp/FTGU.md

 ## Unlock Stage with Research

-Inside the JSON you need to declare ""type": "gamestages:stage"".
-Then ""stage": "name of the stage you want to unlock"", and optionally a message.
+Inside the JSON you need to declare "`"type": "gamestages:stage"`".
+Then "`"stage": "name of the stage you want to unlock"`", and optionally a message.

 ```
 "unlock": [